Aarsh2001/Rossmann-Sales/README.md

 # Sales Forecasting
-As the name suggests, predicting future sales based on some parameters is **Sales Forecasting**.Why do we need to do it?,well that depends on the company/user specific needs.We can do it to assess the following-:
+As the name suggests, predicting future sales based on some parameters is **Sales Forecasting**.Why we need to do it?,well that depends on the company/user specific needs.We can do it to assess the following-:

 1)To set targets